writingteacher/who-working/docs/api/get-task-ref.md

-# Reference:  Get tasks by a property
+# Reference: Get shifts by a property

 ## URL

 ```
 {base_url}/tasks?{property}={value}
 ```
-Gets a list of tasks matching the specified property.
+Gets a list of shifts matching the specified property.

 ## Required parameters